ElektraInitiative/libelektra/src/bindings/haskell/README.md

 the build system will consider the environment variable `HASKELL_SHARED_SANDBOX`.

-First create the sandbox at a location of your choice by executing the command `cabal sandbox init --sandbox <path>`.
+First create the sandbox at a location of your choice by executing the command `cabal sandbox init`.
 This will create a new sandbox where the dependencies will get installed into.
-Please note that the following commands have to be executed in the *directory containing the sandbox directory specified above*, otherwise cabal would install the dependencies globally instead.
-This is generally not wanted to avoid conflicts and issues due to existing incompatible dependencies.
-So if you created the sandbox with `cabal sandbox init --sandbox /home/user/elektra-cabal-sandbox` the following install command has to be executed inside `/home/user/`.
+So if you have executed `cabal sandbox init` inside the directory `/home/user/elektra-haskell-sandbox` the environment variable gets set using `export HASKELL_SHARED_SANDBOX=/home/user/elektra-haskell-sandbox` and the following install command has to be executed in that directory as well.
 Before configuring the project via cmake, make sure you have set the environment variable to the sandbox' location unless you are using the standard folder as described above.

-In case you simply want to install the bindings, but no other haskell based plugins, install the following dependencies into the sandbox:
+In case you simply want to install the bindings, but no other haskell based plugins, install the following dependencies into the sandbox.
+Please note that ideally you use the same cabal library version as your local cabal executable has been compiled with to avoid compilation warnings.
+To find out that version use the command `cabal --version` and check the string `compiled using version ... of the Cabal library`, using the minor version.
+As an example, in case of Debian Stretch `cabal` uses the version `1.24.1.0`, so adjust the version string below to `Cabal == 1.24.*` before installing.

 ```
-cabal install 'Cabal >=1.24 && <2.1' 'containers >=0.4 && <0.6' 'base >=4.7 && <5' \
+cabal install 'Cabal >=1.24.1 && <2.4' 'base >=4.9 && <4.12' 'containers >=0.5 && <0.6' \
-	'directory >=1.1 && <1.4' 'process >=1.2 && <1.7' 'filepath >=1.3 && <1.5' \
+	'directory >=1.2 && <1.4' 'process >=1.4 && <1.7' 'base >=4.9 && <5' \
-	'hspec -any' 'QuickCheck -any'
+	'hspec -any' 'QuickCheck -any' --avoid-reinstalls
 ```

 In case you want to install every haskell based plugin, use this command instead:

 ```
-cabal install 'Cabal >=1.24 && <2.1' 'containers >=0.4 && <0.6' 'base >=4.7 && <5' \
+cabal install 'Cabal >=1.24.1 && <2.4' 'base >=4.9 && <4.12' 'containers >=0.5 && <0.6' \
-	'directory >=1.1 && <1.4' 'process >=1.2 && <1.7' 'filepath >=1.3 && <1.5' \
+	'directory >=1.2 && <1.4' 'process >=1.4 && <1.7' 'base >=4.9 && <5' 'haskell-src-exts -any' \
+	'pretty -any' 'hint >=0.7.0 && <0.8.0' 'directory -any' 'temporary -any' 'exceptions -any' \
+	'text -any' 'simple-logger -any' 'containers -any' 'megaparsec -any' 'hspec -any' \
-	'hspec -any' 'QuickCheck -any'
+	'QuickCheck -any' --avoid-reinstalls
 ```

 Now everything should be ready and awaits compilation.